phobos/phobos_db_checkpoint/README.md

 If your handler returns anything different than an __ack__ it won't be saved to the database.

-`PhobosDBCheckpoint::Handler` will automatically skip already handled events (i.e. duplicate Kafka messages).
+Note that the `PhobosDBCheckpoint::Handler` will automatically skip already handled events (i.e. duplicate Kafka messages).

 ### <a name="accessing-the-events">Accessing the events</a>